swanchain/nsfw-detection/README.md

-# Web3 Porn Detection Project
+# Web3 NSFW Detection Project

-This project aims to develop a web-based application for detecting and filtering pornographic content using the Vision Transformer (ViT) model.
+This project aims to develop a web-based application for detecting and filtering NSFW content using the Vision Transformer (ViT) model.
 The websites on the blacklist (block.txt) were acquired by [Bon-Appetit](https://github.com/Bon-Appetit/porn-domains) The ViT model was built by [Falconsai](https://huggingface.co/Falconsai/nsfw_image_detection)